 Operational and strategic risks

-A) Acquisition risks
+(A) Acquisition risks

 (B) Supplier risks

-Axfood conducts extensive quality, safety and sustainability work particularly regarding its private label products, but also for other products in its assortment.
-Mapping of risks at the supplier level is based on a number of different dimensions such as work environment, water supply, child labour, union rights, food and product safety, and animal welfare.
+product safety, and animal welfare.
 Human rights challenges may arise in certain supplier countries.
-Quality assurance is conducted at several levels before a supplier is approved, and the selection criteria include suppliers’ sustainability work.
-Purchasing is steered toward suppliers with developed sustainability work or a positive willingness to change.
+Quality assurance is conducted at several levels before a supplier is approved, and the selection criteria include sustainability work.
+Purchasing is steered toward suppliers with structured sustainability work or a willingness to change.
 Axfood also makes recurring visits and/or conducts audits at suppliers to discuss product knowledge, product development, compliance with the Code of Conduct and, where applicable, to investigate and follow up any defects.
 A bankruptcy or serious fire at a critical supplier could result in disruptions in product flows.
-Therefore, alternative solutions are reviewed on a regular basis at the same time as high demands are placed on fire safety and the financial stability of critical counterparties.
-To maintain and referably strengthen customers’ trust, it is also important to maintain good control of the supply chain.
+Therefore, alternative solutions are reviewed on a regular basis at the same time as high demands are placed on fire safety and the financial stability of critical

 (C) Market risks